Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Methodology

 To interpret the resulting clusters, BERTopic applies a CountVectorizer followed by the class-based Term Frequency-Inverse Document Frequency (c-TF–IDF) weighting scheme to extract the most representative terms per cluster.
 We also compute a two-dimensional UMAP projection of the embeddings to visualize the discovered clusters and later construct a hierarchical topic tree following BERTopic’s hierarchical topic modeling procedure.

 In this stage, we analyze the bug-related closed issues within each cluster to identify those directly related to MCP components.
 A cluster is considered MCP-related if its issues affect the functionality of core MCP components (e.g., MCP server, MCP tools, or MCP host).
-To determine this, the first two authors (one Ph.D. researcher and one Ph.D. candidate with practical expertise in MCP) independently examine the top-ranked keywords of each cluster and manually review 20 randomly selected representative issues per cluster.
+Consistent with established topic-modeling practice, where topics are interpreted through representative terms and human inspection~\cite{costasilva2021topic,weston2023selecting}, we use two complementary keyword signals to support cluster interpretation: BERTopic's top c-TF--IDF terms and an auxiliary set of discriminative keywords extracted from issue summaries.
+The auxiliary extraction normalizes summaries, removes English and domain-generic stopwords, considers unigram and bigram terms, and ranks terms for each cluster using TF--IDF with one-vs-rest chi-square scores.
+To make the MCP-relevance decision reproducible, the first two authors (one Ph.D. researcher and one Ph.D. candidate with practical expertise in MCP) independently examine these keyword signals and manually review up to 20 randomly selected issues per cluster, inspecting all issues for clusters with fewer than 20 issues.
+Given that the median cluster size is 28, this review covers a substantial portion of a typical cluster.
+The sampled issues are used to determine whether the cluster's dominant theme concerns MCP protocol, server, tool, or host behavior.
+We label a cluster as MCP-related when both raters agree that at least 60\% of the inspected issues in the cluster concern MCP behavior and that the keyword signals are consistent with this interpretation.
 Following prior methodological practices~\cite{morovati2024bug}, the raters begin by labeling the first 10 clusters (10\% of all clusters) to calibrate their understanding of the labeling criteria.
 This initial phase results in a Fleiss’ kappa agreement of 1.00~\cite{falotico2015fleiss}, indicating almost perfect agreement~\cite{instruments2012validity}.
 They subsequently label the remaining clusters independently.
 After annotating every 30 clusters, they meet to review and resolve any disagreements.
-If consensus can not be reached, a third rater adjudicates and makes the final determination regarding whether the cluster is related to MCP.
+If consensus cannot be reached, a third rater adjudicates and makes the final determination regarding whether the cluster is related to MCP.
 The overall inter-rater agreement is 0.94 using Fleiss’ kappa, indicating a high level of inter-rater reliability.
 As a result, 9 out of 101 clusters are identified as MCP-related, encompassing 383 closed issues.
-Additionally, from the remaining clusters, we include any issue whose summary contains the keyword \texttt{MCP}, yielding a final dataset of 407 MCP-related closed issues.
-Keyword matching is used to maximize the retrieval of MCP-related issues.
+Additionally, from the remaining clusters, we include any issue whose generated summary contains the keyword \texttt{`mcp'}, using case-insensitive matching, yielding a final dataset of 407 MCP-related closed issues.
+This keyword matching step is used only as a post-processing step to capture MCP-related issues that were not included through cluster-level selection.
 These issues are then aggregated and reserved for detailed manual labeling in subsequent analysis.